 Have you heard of Satan & Adam (2018), the Netflix documentary?
-It tracks the unlikely, decades-long partnership between Magee, a Mississippi-born busker and street-prophet, and Adam Gussow, a younger white harmonica ace.
-Joining forces on the streets of Harlem in the 1980s, riding out the racial turmoil of that era, Magee and Gussow ended up becoming a national touring act and Living Blues cover story.
+It tracks the long and unlikely partnership between Magee, a Mississippi-born busker and street-prophet, and Adam Gussow, a younger white blues harmonica ace.
+Joining forces on the streets of Harlem in the 1980s, Magee and Gussow ended up becoming a national touring act and Living Blues cover story.
 The duo dissolved after Magee’s 1998 breakdown, then reunited in a late-life comeback story that had viewers in tears.

 What the critics are saying about Come Together by Sir Rod & The Blues Doctors